mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/migrating-components-to-gh2/index.md

 Major differences worth noting include:
 - GH2 provides a larger set of native types and parameters, which should be used whenever they make sense.
 More on this below.
 - GH2 provides some additional options on some parameters (such as Indexing on Integer parameters, or Type Filters on Numeric parameters) which ought to be set when appropriate.
-- GH2 parameters all have a `Preset` system, although this is used almost exclusively on Integer parameters to represents enumerations.
+- GH2 parameters all have a `Preset` system, although this is used almost exclusively on Integer parameters to represent enumerations.

 ### New Parameter Types